TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/ruby/index.md

 {% endraw %}

-Roman Numeral in Ruby was written by:
+[Roman Numeral](https://sampleprograms.io/projects/roman-numeral) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

 - Allan Klaus

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution